alessandrocandolini/haskell-playground/chap3/README.md

 ## Motivation: parametric vs ad-hoc polymorphism

 So far we have lenghtly discussed what is *parametric polymorphism*.
-To quickly recap by example, let's look again at definitions of data types like
+To quickly recap, let's look again at definitions of data types like
 ```
 data Maybe a = Nothing | Just a
 ```